tari-labs/tari-university/src/protocols/dht/MainReport.md

 ##### Eclipse Attack

-Kademlia is vulnerable to eclipse attacks which is discussed in the following section.
+Kademlia is vulnerable to eclipse attacks.
+This is discussed in the following section.

 ## DHT Vulnerabilities and Attacks